jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+Bravo!
+You’ll have noticed how easy it is to use logical operators to vectors and matrices.
+What do these results tell us?
+The third day of the recordings was the only day where your LinkedIn profile was visited more than 10 times, while your Facebook profile wasn’t.
+Can you draw similar conclusions for the other results?

 ## Reverse the result: !

 On top of the `&` and `|` operators, you also learned about the `!`